City Hall Visitor Exhibition

 We have sign language videos that give an overview of each room in our exhibition in three languages.
 These can be downloaded to your device below arrival or downloaded on site.

-The Gift Shop is currently not open, but operations are kept under review.
+The Gift Shop is currently closed.

 There are six main themes in our exhibition.